AdrianM10/Linux-Function-App-Terraform/README.md

-Terraform template to create Linux Function App with App Slot and storage account.
+Terraform template to create a Linux Function App with an App Slot and storage account.